-The Division of Orthopaedics at the Montreal General Hospital (MGH) is known as a leader in the treatment of spine, trauma, tumor, arthroplasty and sports surgery.
-Many critical orthopaedic patients are referred to the MGH because of the extensive expertise of the staff at the Orthopaedics department.
+The Division of Orthopedics at the Montreal General Hospital (MGH) is known as a leader in the treatment of spine, trauma, tumor, arthroplasty and sports surgery.
+Many critical orthopedic patients are referred to the MGH because of the extensive expertise of the staff at the Orthopedics department.
 On average, 150 to 200 new consults are sent to the department every week.

 Regrowing Bones and Correcting Deformities

 The Limb Lengthening and Deformity Correction Program is devoted to the treatment of upper and lower body problems present at birth or that arise later in life.
 It brings together specialists in treating and reconstructing limbs following a trauma, and in treating nonunion and infected fractures.